airbeds

 of the air mattress with the convolute side up.
 (If you prefer, you may place convoluted

 comfort foam mat under the air mattress instead of on top.)
-At this point make sure that all the internal components (the "Sling" rails and the Air Chambers) are somewhat squared up, inside the bottom part of the cloth shell.
-Position the cover back over the bed and zip it up.
-Use of a mattress pad is recommended to help keep your Air Bed cover clean.
+At this point make sure that all the internal components (the "Sling" rails and the Air Chambers) are squared up, inside the bottom part of the cloth shell.
+(Push down on the foam rails about every 12", while pulling up on the cloth with the 1/2 zipper, all the way around the bed.)
+Position the cover back over the bed and zip it up. to insure proper alignment, make sure that the Insert Pin has been completely inserted into the Slide Box.
+It is sometimes easier to let out some of the air in the chambers, to make it easier to zip up.
+If the zipper comes lose it can be restarted, as we use "Self Mending" Zippers.
+Use of a mattress protector is recommended, to help keep your Air Bed cover clean.

 Everyone's optimum firmness level is unique.
 Your comfort level may also change with time.
 One Advantage of Sleeping On a Air Bed is that the firmness of your sleep surface can be adjusted to suit your body's own personal preferences!